How Accurate Is AI Photo Colorization? What You Can Trust and What You Can't

 Photography captures light intensity at every point in a scene.
 A black-and-white photograph is a record of luminance β how bright or dark each point was.
 Color information is not recorded.
 There is no hidden color data in a black-and-white photograph waiting to be unlocked.
 The original color of your great-grandmother's dress does not exist anywhere in the photograph's pixel data.

 This means that AI colorization is not decoding hidden information.
 It is making predictions.
-The model β in ArtImageHub's case, the DDColor model β asks: given this luminance pattern, what is the most statistically probable color?
+The model β DDColor, used in modern colorization pipelines β asks: given this luminance pattern, what is the most statistically probable color?
 It answers based on everything it learned during training: millions of paired color and grayscale images, their patterns, their statistics, their era-specific regularities.

 A colorization is plausible when the predicted color is within the reasonable range of what the subject could have been.
 A colorization is correct only when the predicted color happens to match the actual historical color β and the AI has no way to know when this is the case, and neither do you, unless you have an independent source.